-Measures of plan maturity can play a part in understanding risk and a plan's ability to recover from adverse experience of the plan.
+Measures of plan maturity can play a part in understanding risk and a plan's ability to recover from adverse experience is a natural outgrowth of the operation of the plan.
 As a plan matures, its liabilities tend to balloon in relation to its contribution base, making it more difficult to correct for adverse outcomes by increasing contribution rates or reducing future benefit accruals.

 When a new pension plan is first established, its liabilities are typically limited to active plan participants.
-However, as people become vested and retire, a plan begins to develop liabilities attributable to inactive participants.
-The process of adding inactive liabilities (often referred to as "maturing") is a natural outgrowth of the operation
+However, as people become vested and retire, a plan begins to develop liabilities attributable to nonactive participants (retirees and inactive vested participants).
+The process of adding nonactive liabilities (often referred to as "maturing")